Apostrophe

 User Permissions Adding individual user permissions

-The second input field allows you to set the user pemissions to either "Contributor", or "Editor" with the difference being the ability to publish.
-These permissions will be reflected in the matrix to the right of the user.
+The second input field allows you to add "Modify", "Archive", and "Publish" permissions for the user.
 To remove permissions from a user, click the trashcan icon to the right of the user's row.

 Permissions added through the per-doc permissions panel do not overrule permissions given through the user permissions.
-If a user has "Editor" permission for all pages at the user level, setting their permission to "Contributor" on a specific page will not remove their ability to publish that page.
+If a user has "Publish" permission for all pages at the user level, setting their permission to only include "Create" and "Modify" on a specific page will not remove their ability to publish that page.
 This will not be reflected in the matrix of permissions within the per-document permission panel.

 Group Permissions